 What is new is the colour TFT instrument pack, replacing the old LCD unit.
 While relatively small at 5in, it offers four display layout options, riding mode parameter readouts and a shift indicator, with bar-mounted controls to make changes.
 Honda’s ‘HSVC’ smartphone voice control system links your phone to the dash via Bluetooth and provided you’ve got a helmet headset provides voice operation for navigation, music, emails and calls.
 An under-seat USB socket means your phone can be charged as you ride, too.
 Like other 2021 Hondas including the X-ADV and NC750X, there’s also a new emergency stop system that flashes the rear indicators under hard braking to warn vehicles behind, and the indicators are now self-cancelling.

-We’ll update you with details on pricing and availability as soon as we get that information.
+We’ll update you with details on pricing on the standard version plus availability as soon as we get that information.